'No easy way forward' for Hong Kong after protests: PM Lee

 “These are things that I think you can make progress on, but it will take time.
 And before you can make progress, I think it’s necessary for temperatures to come down so that we can get people to work together.”

-The Prime Minister said Singapore thrives best when the region is stable and when other countries are prospering and when Singapore can do business with them.
+The Prime Minister said Singapore thrives best when the region is stable, when other countries are prospering and when Singapore can do business with them.

 “When Hong Kong is troubled, when there are demonstrations or worse, riots, when the chief executive is booed out of the Legislative Council chamber, it’s very sad for Hong Kong and very bad for the region,” said Mr Lee.